tinglesoftware/dependabot-azure-devops/README.md

 5. Extra credentials for things like private registries, feeds and package repositories.

 Currently, we have an implementation that works internally but is still a work in progress.

+## Still using the old `*.visualstudio.com` URL?

+The new URL in the format `https://dev.azure.com/{organization}` is recommended.
+If you are still using the older `{organization}.visualstudio.com` URL, you need to toggle on the new URL.
+As far as out testing has gone, we have not had any issues using both the new and old URL.
+It is possible to keep both.
+The [core implementation](https://github.com/dependabot/dependabot-core) will only support the new one.
+See [#27](https://github.com/tinglesoftware/dependabot-azure-devops/issues/27#issuecomment-768054722) for more explanation.
+For someone really looking to use dependabot to keep dependencies up to date, migrating to the new URL should really be a no-brainer.

 ### Acknowledgements